-- 7-09.
+- 7-06.
 Recreation.
 Recreational activities are best served by maintaining a full conservation pool.
 Lake levels above top of conservation pool invade the camping and park sites.
 When the lake recedes several feet below the top of conservation pool, access to the water and beaches may become limited.
 Water management personnel are aware of recreational impacts resulting from reservoir fluctuations and attempt to maintain reasonable lake levels, especially during the peak recreational use periods, but there are no specific requirements relative to maintaining recreational levels.
-Other project functions usually determine releases from the dam and the resulting lake levels. - 7-10.
+Other project functions usually determine releases from the dam and the resulting lake levels. - 7-07.
 Water Quality.
 Water Quality Criteria established by the State of Alabama applicable to the R. L. Harris Project requires that the dissolved oxygen in the discharge from the project shall not be less than 5.0 mg/L. The APC has incorporated several design and operational features into the project in recognition of this criterion.
 Each hydroelectric turbine has been designed with a turbine aeration system to augment the discharged dissolved oxygen levels.
 This aeration system is designed to naturally aspirate air below the turbine wheel.
 A movable skimmer weir near the face of the dam can also be used during summer-time thermal stratification periods to make selective withdrawal from the upper layers of the lake where dissolved oxygen levels are higher.
 In addition, the APC is required to maintain a minimum continuous flow of 45 cfs downstream of R. L. Harris Dam at Wadley, Alabama.
 When conditions cause the USGS stream gage at Wadley, Alabama to approach a flow of 45 cfs, releases from the dam will be made so that flows do not fall below that amount.
-These flows are made in the interest of protecting and developing the downstream aquatic habitat. - 7-11.
+These flows are made in the interest of protecting and developing the downstream aquatic habitat. - 7-08.
 Hydroelectric Power.
-A guide curve delineating the seasonally varying, top-of-power-pool level in R. L. Harris Lake is shown on Plate 7-1.
-Normally, the lake level will be maintained on or below the curve except when flood inflows exceeding the discharge capacity of the hydropower units cause the lake level to rise.
+A guide curve delineating the seasonally varying, top-of-power pool level in R. L. Harris Lake is shown on Plate 7-1.
+Normally, the lake level will be maintained on or below the curve except when flood inflows exceeding the discharge capacity of the spillway cause the lake level to rise.
 The lake is lowered each year during the flood season to elevation 785 feet NGVD29 to provide additional flood storage capacity in the system.
-The hydropower performance curve is shown on Plate 7-2. - R. L. Harris Dam will normally operate on a weekly cycle with the hydropower generated available for use in the daily peak-load periods on Monday through Friday although weekend peaking power operations also occur.
-When R. L. Harris Lake is below the top of the power pool curve, the power plant will be operated to provide APC system power demand.
-Whenever the lake reaches the top of the power pool elevation, the power plant will operate as necessary, up to full-gate capacity, in order to discharge the amount of water required to keep the lake level from exceeding the top of the power pool curve elevation.
+R. L. Harris Dam will normally operate on a weekly cycle with the hydropower generated available for use in the daily peak-load periods on Monday through Friday.
+When R. L. Harris Lake is below the top of the power pool curve, the power plant will be operated in accordance with APC system power demands.
+Whenever the lake reaches the top of the power pool elevation, the power plant will operate as necessary, up to full-gate capacity, in an attempt to discharge the amount of water required to keep the lake level from exceeding the top of the power pool curve elevation.
+Performance curves for the turbines are shown on Plate 7-2.